ESG Data

 *1 Results for fiscal 2021 have been revised in accordance with retroactive modifications in the scope of data collection.

-*2 The number of labor union members and labor union makeup are current as of the end of the respective fiscal years.
-Labor union makeup percentage represents the percentage of union members versus all permanent employees, including managerial staff.
+*2 The number of members and composition ratio are current as of the end of the respective fiscal years.
+Composition ratio represents the ratio of union members versus all permanent employees, including managerial staff.

 Social Contribution Activities